Adjusting the Fit

 Why Anti-Fog Coatings Are Not Necessary for VisiGuard® Face Shields

 VisiGuard® Face Shields serve primarily to protect from splash and droplets, although their unique design gives way to multi-functional protection.
 The shields can be worn with or without a face mask.
 We've often heard how hot a face mask can be, especially when worn for hours at a time.
-The VisiGuard® Face Shield is unique in that it has a self-venting feature that allows for air flow from all sides, relieving some discomfort and preventing fogging while still passing ANSI Z87.1 D3 for splash and droplet protection.
+The VisiGuard® Face Shield is unique in that it has a self-venting feature that allows for air flow from all sides, relieving some discomfort and preventing fogging while still passing ANSI Z87.1 D3 for splash and droplet protection as well as clarity, facial coverage and impact protection.

-Many face shields on the market feature an anti-fog coating, which increases the cost of the face shield.
+Most face shields on the market feature an anti-fog coating, which increases the cost of the face shield.
 In addition, the spray-on coating is very likely to leave permanent tiny droplets on the shields.
-Finally, the anti-fog coating often-times scratches easily when cleaned.
+Finally, the anti-fog coating is removed when disinfected and often-times scratches when cleaned.

 Use only as a face shield to protect against fluid splashing or spattering.
 Not intended as protection from airborne particulates.
 This face shield has not been cleared for medical use by the U.S. Food and Drug Administration.
 This face shield has not been evaluated for protection from, or the prevention of, any diseases or infections or for any reduction in the risk of exposure to a virus, bacteria or fungi.
-The straps contain natural rubber latex, which may cause allergic reactions.
+Versions 2.0 and 3.0 do not contain latex nor any other materials that may cause allergic reactions.
+The straps on Version 1.0 contain natural rubber latex, which may cause allergic reactions.